Waterfall Chart Excel: The Complete Guide (With Templates)

 A waterfall chart shows a running total as values are added or subtracted, with color-coded columns distinguishing positive from negative contributions.
 Excel added native waterfall chart support in 2016, but the implementation has significant limitations: no stacked segments, limited connector formatting, and no live linking to PowerPoint.

-What Is a Waterfall Chart in Excel?#
+What Is a Waterfall Chart?#

 Alternative NamesOrigin